GAM Holding AG Sells 26 Shares of Elevance Health, Inc. (NYSE:ELV)

-GAM Holding AG lowered its stake in shares of Elevance Health, Inc. (NYSE:ELV – Free Report) by 0.2% in the 2nd quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 15,516 shares of the company’s stock after selling 26 shares during the quarter.
-GAM Holding AG’s holdings in Elevance Health were worth $6,893,000 as of its most recent SEC filing.
+GAM Holding AG cut its stake in shares of Elevance Health, Inc. (NYSE:ELV – Free Report) by 0.2% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 15,516 shares of the company’s stock after selling 26 shares during the quarter.
+GAM Holding AG’s holdings in Elevance Health were worth $6,893,000 as of its most recent filing with the Securities and Exchange Commission.

-Other large investors have also bought and sold shares of the company.
-EA Series Trust bought a new position in Elevance Health in the 2nd quarter valued at $2,066,000.
-IFM Investors Pty Ltd grew its stake in shares of Elevance Health by 4.7% during the second quarter.
-IFM Investors Pty Ltd now owns 48,359 shares of the company’s stock valued at $21,485,000 after buying an additional 2,161 shares during the last quarter.
-Carson Advisory Inc. bought a new position in Elevance Health during the 2nd quarter worth approximately $4,317,000.
-Empirical Finance LLC grew its holdings in shares of Elevance Health by 12.1% in the second quarter.
-Empirical Finance LLC now owns 7,572 shares of the company’s stock worth $3,364,000 after purchasing an additional 817 shares during the last quarter.
-Finally, Pinnacle Associates Ltd. increased its position in shares of Elevance Health by 24.6% in the second quarter.
-Pinnacle Associates Ltd. now owns 3,179 shares of the company’s stock valued at $1,412,000 after acquiring an additional 627 shares during the period.
-87.80% of the stock is owned by hedge funds and other institutional investors.
+Several other institutional investors also recently modified their holdings of the stock.
+Bank Julius Baer & Co.
+Ltd Zurich increased its position in Elevance Health by 97,501.7% during the 2nd quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 83,475,802 shares of the company’s stock valued at $37,087,464,000 after purchasing an additional 83,390,275 shares during the period.
+Envestnet Asset Management Inc. lifted its stake in Elevance Health by 844.0% during the 1st quarter.
+Envestnet Asset Management Inc. now owns 2,966,205 shares of the company’s stock valued at $148,413,000 after acquiring an additional 2,651,986 shares in the last quarter.
+Alliancebernstein L.P. bought a new position in shares of Elevance Health in the fourth quarter valued at approximately $1,285,920,000.
+Norges Bank purchased a new stake in Elevance Health during the fourth quarter worth about $1,253,211,000.
+Finally, Legal & General Group Plc bought a new stake in shares of Elevance Health in the 4th quarter worth approximately $944,528,000.
+87.80% of the stock is currently owned by institutional investors and hedge funds.

 Analyst Upgrades and Downgrades

-ELV has been the subject of a number of recent research reports.
-JPMorgan Chase & Co. lowered their price objective on Elevance Health from $572.00 to $535.00 in a research note on Friday, July 7th.
-Royal Bank of Canada reissued an “outperform” rating and issued a $572.00 price objective on shares of Elevance Health in a research note on Thursday, July 20th.
-Wolfe Research lowered Elevance Health from an “outperform” rating to a “peer perform” rating in a research note on Wednesday, July 12th.
-Stephens reaffirmed an “overweight” rating and set a $555.00 target price on shares of Elevance Health in a research report on Thursday, July 20th.
-Finally, TD Cowen raised their price objective on Elevance Health from $564.00 to $585.00 and gave the company an “outperform” rating in a research report on Monday, July 24th.
-Two research analysts have rated the stock with a hold rating, eleven have issued a buy rating and one has issued a strong buy rating to the company.
-According to data from MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus price target of $568.46.
+Several research firms have issued reports on ELV.
+Cantor Fitzgerald restated an “overweight” rating and set a $547.00 target price on shares of Elevance Health in a research report on Thursday, September 14th.
+Wolfe Research downgraded Elevance Health from an “outperform” rating to a “peer perform” rating in a research report on Wednesday, July 12th.
+Royal Bank of Canada reissued an “outperform” rating and issued a $572.00 target price on shares of Elevance Health in a research note on Thursday, July 20th.
+TD Cowen boosted their price objective on shares of Elevance Health from $564.00 to $585.00 and gave the company an “outperform” rating in a research report on Monday, July 24th.
+Finally, Morgan Stanley lifted their target price on shares of Elevance Health from $571.00 to $585.00 and gave the company an “overweight” rating in a research note on Tuesday, July 25th.
+Two analysts have rated the stock with a hold rating, eleven have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and a consensus target price of $568.46.

 Elevance Health, Inc operates as a health benefits company.
 The company operates through four segments: Commercial & Specialty Business, Government Business, CarelonRx, and Other.
 It supports consumers, families, and communities across the entire care journey connecting to the care, support, and resources to lead healthier lives.